YongchengYAO/CartiMorph/README.md

 - `Age`: age of the subject
 - `BMI`: Body Mass Index of the subject

-For more details on the construction of the table, please refer to the [page](https://github.com/YongchengYAO/CartiMorph/blob/main/Documents/prepareNonImageData.md).
+For more details on the construction of the table, please refer to [this page](https://github.com/YongchengYAO/CartiMorph/blob/main/Documents/prepareNonImageData.md).